Texas vs. East Carolina Predictions & Picks - Women's NCAA Tournament First Round

 Texas vs. East Carolina Women's Basketball Predictions & Picks - NCAA Tournament First Round

-Saturday's game that pits the Texas Longhorns (25-9) against the East Carolina Lady Pirates (23-9) at Moody Center is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 72-53 in favor of Texas, who is heavily favored by our model.
-Tipoff is at 10:00 PM ET on March 18.
+Saturday's contest between the Texas Longhorns (25-9) and the East Carolina Lady Pirates (23-9) at Moody Center is expected to be a lopsided matchup, as our computer prediction projects a final score of 72-53 and heavily favors Texas to secure the victory.
+Game time is at 10:00 PM ET on March 18.

-In their last time out, the Longhorns lost 61-51 to Iowa State on Sunday.
+In their most recent game on Sunday, the Longhorns suffered a 61-51 loss to Iowa State.

 Texas vs. East Carolina Game Info